Saigeie/Azalea/readme.md

 # Ruby

-Ruby is a private moderation bot used in the [KeyCats](https://github.com/KeyCats) discord server.
-This repo includes, the discord bot: Moderation, server stats, welcome & leave, dropdown roles, auto responders, auto moderation, anti alts, suggestions, logging, utils
+Ruby is a private moderation bot used.
+This repo includes, the discord bot: Moderation, server stats, welcome & leave, reaction roles, auto responders, auto moderation, anti alts, suggestions, logging, utils!
+Everything is manageable via a simple and easy to use dashboard ( COMING SOON )!

+Ruby's base files were used for the [KeyCats Bot](https://github.com/KeyCats/KeyCats) too!

 # Progression ⏰